Humanities & DH in the Classroom

 Teaching Experience

-Dr. Agostini taught at Princeton University, Rutgers University and Rutgers Honors College, the Rutgers Digital Humanities Initiative and Lab, the New Jersey Digital Humanities Consortium, the New York City Digital Humanities Week, North Carolina State University, the University of North Carolina at Charlotte, and Wake Forest University.
+Dr. Agostini taught at the University of Notre Dame, Princeton University, Rutgers University and Rutgers Honors College, the Rutgers Digital Humanities Initiative and Lab, the New Jersey Digital Humanities Consortium, the New York City Digital Humanities Week, North Carolina State University, the University of North Carolina at Charlotte, and Wake Forest University.

 Digital Humanities Graduate Research Specialist, Digital Humanities Initiative and Lab, New Brunswick Libraries: instructor, consultant, blog author, podcast founder, and coordinator of a special interest IIIF (International Image Interoperability Framework) discussion group, 2020–2021